FlavScents AInsights Entry for Isobutyraldehyde (CAS: 78-84-2)

 3. Natural Occurrence & Formation

 Isobutyraldehyde occurs naturally in various fruits and fermented products.
-It can be formed through the oxidative degradation of isobutanol or via the Maillard reaction, which involves amino acids and reducing sugars.
-Its presence in natural sources allows it to be designated as a "natural flavor" under certain regulatory frameworks, provided it is derived from natural processes.
+It can be formed through the oxidative degradation of isobutanol or via the Maillard reaction during food processing.
+Its presence in natural sources allows it to be designated as a "natural flavor" in certain regulatory contexts, depending on its method of extraction and use.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs